ShaoqiangLu/ShaoqiangLu/README.md

 ## ⚙️ Project 3：Edge SoC with co-Accelerator in ARM Cortex-M3 for Face Detection

-**Description:**
+**Description**
-Developed an Edge SoC integrating an ARM Cortex-M3 with a dedicated hardware co-accelerator to achieve real-time face detection.
+Developed an Edge System-on-Chip (SoC) integrating an ARM Cortex-M3 processor with a dedicated hardware co-accelerator to enable real-time face detection.

-**Responsibilities:**
+**Responsibilities**
+- Built a complete image acquisition, storage, and display pipeline with Bus peripheral access in software Debug.
+- Implemented the face detection algorithm on Cortex-M3 for standalone execution.
-- Designed hardware co-accelerator for face detection (image preprocessing, feature extraction, detection pipeline)
+- Designed and integrated a dedicated hardware accelerator to boost detection performance.
-- Integrated co-accelerator with ARM Cortex-M3 via AMBA (AHB/AXI) bus interface
-- Implemented firmware for data transfer, task scheduling, and accelerator invocation

-**Evaluation:**
-- Verified functionality via RTL simulation and firmware co-simulation
-- Measured and analyzed processing latency and power consumption

-**Tools:**
+- Deployed the system on an AX7103 FPGA with OV5640 stereo cameras for image capture, HDMI for real-time display, and UART for status communication.

+**Evaluation**
+- Ran on a 100 MHz AX7103 FPGA platform.
+- Achieved **41 ms/face** processing time with hardware acceleration, compared to **2700 ms/face** on pure Cortex-M3.
+- Delivered a **65.81×** performance speedup over the baseline software-only implementation.

+**Tools & Technologies**
-Verilog HDL · ARM Cortex-M3 · AHB/AXI Bus · Keil MDK · ModelSim · FPGA · C
+C (embedded Cortex-M3) · AHB/APB/AXI · Keil MDK · AX7103 · OV5640 · HDMI

 ![Layout](fig/p3.png)